This page is in need of updating - it was written in May 2020

 Using the NHS route, trans people with Gender Dysphoria are referred to a Gender Identity Clinic.
 There are very few in the country, and the wait even for the initial appointment often runs into some years.
 I gave up waiting after one year and paid to go private.
 Luckily, I had the money, but most trans people do not, and if I add up the cost of my transition over the last ten years, it is close to £35k.

-Both Jen and I went to see the psychiatrist, and within a couple of weeks, I was on a low dose of HRT oestrogen patches.
+I with my wife went to see the psychiatrist, and within a couple of weeks, I was on a low dose of HRT oestrogen patches.
 Slowly but surely, the strength of the oestrogen dose got higher and higher, leading to me, after about two years, being in the female hormone range with my new impressive feminine figure!

 When I came out to my GP, I had also started having lots of laser treatment to remove body hair and weekly (very expensive) electrolysis treatments to remove facial & sensitive area hair.
 At times, in particular, around the sensitive areas, this was incredibly painful, and most people can not bear the pain for more than a few minutes at a time.
 There are two general types of surgery trans women often endure "bottom" and "top".
 In my case, I was aiming for the bottom.
 I am happy with my boobs and, in any case, would never consider having implants because of the associated risks.